๐Ÿ›๏ธPrinciples of Marketing

 Why This Matters

-The new product development (NPD) process is one of the most heavily tested frameworks in Principles of Marketing because it connects nearly every major concept you've learned—market research, segmentation, positioning, the marketing mix, and customer feedback loops.
-When you understand this process, you're not just memorizing steps; you're demonstrating how marketers systematically reduce risk while maximizing the chances that a product will succeed in the marketplace.
+The new product development (NPD) process is one of the most heavily tested frameworks in Principles of Marketing because it connects nearly every major concept you've learned: market research, segmentation, positioning, the marketing mix, and customer feedback loops.
+Understanding this process shows how marketers systematically reduce risk while maximizing the chances a product will succeed.

 Exam questions on NPD rarely ask you to simply list the seven steps.
-Instead, you're being tested on why each step exists, what happens if a company skips one, and how the steps build on each other.
-Think of this framework as a risk-reduction funnel—each stage filters out bad ideas and refines good ones before the company commits serious resources.
-Don't just memorize the sequence; know what marketing principle each step demonstrates and be ready to apply them to case scenarios.
+Instead, you're tested on why each step exists, what happens if a company skips one, and how the steps build on each other.
+Think of this framework as a risk-reduction funnel: each stage filters out bad ideas and refines good ones before the company commits serious resources.
+Know what marketing principle each step demonstrates and be ready to apply them to case scenarios.

 Discovery Phase: Finding and Filtering Ideas